Abandoned & Little-Known Airfields:

 A 1978 aerial view of Turf Paradise, looking east, by Chris Kennedy.

-The 1982 USGS topo map depicted the airfield as having a single 3,000' runway,
+The 1982 USGS topo map continued to depict the "Landing Field" as having a single 3,000' runway,

 The Turf Paradise Race Course is located southeast of the intersection of Bell Road & North 19th Avenue.